 Is Plan G Cheaper than Plan F in Connecticut?

 Plan G is a bit less expensive than Plan F but also requires beneficiaries to pay the Part B deductible out of pocket each year.
 If you qualify for both plan options, take the time to compare your full cost before deciding.
-A travel agent and our Policy Guides can help you with the comparison.

 Which should I Choose?